namhyung/uftrace/doc/ftrace-replay.md

 :   Start ftrace with tracing disabled.
 This is only meaningful when used with 'trace_on' trigger.

 \--demangle=*TYPE*
 :   Demangle C++ symbol names.
-Possible values are "simple" and "no".
+Possible values are "full", "simple" and "no".
 Default is "simple" which ignores function arguments and template parameters.

 FILTERS
 =======